Azure/azure-powershell/src/ResourceManager/Resources/Commands.Resources/help/Get-AzureRmPolicyAssignment.md

 ### Example 1: Get all policy assignments
 ```
-PS C:\>Get-AzureRmPolicyAssignment
+PS C:\> Get-AzureRmPolicyAssignment
 ```

 This command gets all the policy assignments.

 ### Example 2: Get a specific policy assignment
 ```
-PS C:\>$ResourceGroup = Get-AzureRmResourceGroup -Name "ResourceGroup11"
+PS C:\> $ResourceGroup = Get-AzureRmResourceGroup -Name 'ResourceGroup11'
-PS C:\> Get-AzureRmPolicyAssignment -Name "PolicyAssignment07" -Scope $ResourceGroup.ResourceId
+PS C:\> Get-AzureRmPolicyAssignment -Name 'PolicyAssignment07' -Scope $ResourceGroup.ResourceId
 ```

-The first command gets a resource group named ResourceGroup11 by using the Get-AzureRMResourceGroup cmdlet.
-The command stores that object in the $ResourceGroup variable.
+The first command gets a resource group named ResourceGroup11 by using the Get-AzureRMResourceGroup cmdletand stores it in the $ResourceGroup variable.
 The second command get the policy assignment named PolicyAssignment07 for the scope that the **ResourceId** property of $ResourceGroup identifies.

 ## PARAMETERS